wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_wazuh.rst

 4. Open Splunk on your desired browser.

-5. Click on the Wazuh app icon and navigate to Configuration -> Global
+5. Click on the Wazuh app icon and navigate to Configuration -> API

-6. Fill the input fields with the following information:
+6. Fill in the input fields with the following information:

-  - Base IP: current IP where Splunk is accessed by.
-  - Base PORT: Splunk web port, usually 8000.
-  - API IP: Address of Wazuh API server.
+  - API ip: Wazuh API ip.
-  - API Port: Port of Wazuh API server, usually 55000.
+  - API port: Wazuh API port, usually 55000.
-  - Api User: Username for Wazuh API authorization, usually 'foo'.
+  - Api user: Wazuh API username.
-  - Api Password: Password for Wazuh API authorization, usually 'bar'.
+  - Api password: Wazuh API password.